carboncopy101/Single_Switch_Hotswap_PCB_Module/README.md

 14 Feb 2022 - finished schematic and pcb.
 Generated gerber file.
 Test print and check compatibility with hotswap socket and 3/5 pin switch.

 15 Feb 2022 - check if pcb within 1u keycap size(18x18mm).
 Need to make pcb smaller.
+Switch spacing. center to center is 19.05mm.
 ## To Do
 - Initial BOM (done 13 Feb 2022)
 - Symbol and footprint for each component (done 14 Feb 2022)